Helensburgh Glow Worm Tunnel: Local superstitions

 There is reason to suggest that he may have travelled through either of the two Lilyvale tunnels, or the Metropolitan or Helensburgh tunnel.
-West Helensburgh had started to become a developed town and could have been a reason for him to go through the Metropolitan and Helensburgh tunnels.
-It is also argued that like many residents at the time, he may have used either of the two lilyvale tunnels which lead to the neighbouring suburb of Bulgo.
+West Helensburgh had started to become a developed town which could have been a reason for him to go through the Metropolitan and Helensburgh tunnels.
+It is also argued that like many residents at the time, he may have used either of the two Lilyvale tunnels which lead to the neighbouring suburb of Bulgo.
 An article from the Australian Star, published on 14 June 1895 gives an alternate view of events to its Illawarra Mercury counterpart:

-As this news came from Wollongong, then "this side of Helensburgh" would refer only to tunnels south of Helensburgh; which would discount the Cawley tunnel.
+offAs this news came from Wollongong, then "this side of Helensburgh" would refer only to tunnels south of Helensburgh; which would discount the Cawley tunnel.
 Interpretations of this may mean any of the four tunnels aforementioned.
 Another article by the South Australian Chronicle, published on 15 June 1895 stated:

 Local historians believe ‘short tunnel’ would imply that he either met his death in the Lilyvale tunnel or the Helensburgh tunnel, which are both 80 metres in length.
-However, ‘short’ is relative and it remains a mystery as to the true location of Hailes' deathplace.
+However, ‘short’ is relative and it remains a mystery as to the true location of Hailes' death place.
 Out of these conflicting reports, a local legend that one can hear the footsteps of Robert Hailes trying to outrun the trains was conceived.
 The main Metropolitan tunnel and its companion the Helensburgh tunnel have since become a great source for ghost-tour operators in the south coast.